SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 ### December 27, 1872
 ### Salt River Mesa
 The column formed up in the gray dawn light.
-Officers, soldiers, the Pima scouts.
-More men arrived as I waited, the main force, converging from different directions.
+Officers, soldiers, and the Pima scouts.
+More men arrived as I waited, the main force converging from different directions.

 The scout pulled me to the front.
 "Walk," he said in Yavapai.
 "Show the way."

 I walked.

-I walked through country I'd only seen once before.
+I walked through the country I'd only seen once before.
 Last night.
 Following my uncle's footsteps in darkness.

 Now, in daylight, I could see it all.
 The rocks.
 The juniper.
 The turn of the path.